The Lion's Busy

 The Lion's Busy is a 1950 Warner Bros.
 Looney Tunes cartoon written by Tedd Pierce and directed by Friz Freleng.
 It features Leo the Lion (who had previously appeared in Hold the Lion, Please) and Beaky Buzzard (who had previously appeared in Bugs Bunny Gets the Boid and The Bashful Buzzard), both voiced by Mel Blanc.

-This cartoon is the first time Blanc voices Beaky due to Kent Rogers' death in 1944, and the final appearance of Leo the Lion from Looney Tunes cartoons until Tweety's High-Flying Adventure in 2000.
+This cartoon is the first time Blanc voices Beaky due to Kent Rogers' death in 1944, and the final appearance of Leo the Lion from Looney Tunes cartoons until The Sylvester & Tweety Mysteries in 1998.
 It is also Beaky's only appearance in which he is smarter than his opponent rather than dumber.

 The cartoon itself sometimes appears on public domain and grey market VHS and DVDs, however, the cartoon is actually still copyrighted.

 Plot

 Leo the Lion (who now speaks with an Irish accent in this cartoon), on his tenth birthday, receives a book as a present, and after finding out that lions rarely live beyond ten years, a hungry Beaky Buzzard, who turns out to be the one who had sent the book to him in the first place, takes the chance to eat him for his meal.
-What follows is a series of attempts by Beaky to eat Leo, starting with making him slip off a cliff using a banana peel to try and kill him.
+What follows is a series of attempts by Beaky to eat Leo, starting with making him slip off a cliff using a banana peel to try to kill him.
 After he lands, Beaky makes a burger out of Leo's tail, which he tricks Leo into biting so he will jump up in pain.
 Beaky proceeds to catch the lion in a roasting pan and, while Leo is dazed, starts to prepare him for dinner.

 Leo comes to his senses and then points out to Beaky that he should wait until he is dead before he tries to eat him, since buzzards typically eat their prey well after they are "decently deceased."
 When Beaky refuses to back down, Leo instead attempts to beat him with a club.
 But Beaky evades every swing and takes cover up in a tree, which Leo tries to climb to reach the buzzard and try to beat him up.
 But Beaky slicks up the tree trunk with oil just as Leo reaches him, making him slide down the trunk, running into hard branches along the way, and crashing hard against the ground, causing Beaky to mockingly tell him, "You really oughta be more careful, Mr. Lion."